moxiaonai/AE_mp3/README.md

 ## remaining problems：
  The Api for the music-player's background-color is Invalid，And i'm not a Phper,so i cannot solve it recently.
 The Replace way is written it by using the fixed color; You can find it in js/player.js.
-Please wait me to solve it in the future.good luck!
+Please wait me to solve it in the future.Happy lucky!